cdapio/cdap/cdap-docs/integrations/source/index.rst

 - |mapr|_ Configuring and installing CDAP on **MapR** *(Administration Manual)*

-.. rubric:: BI Tools: Accessing CDAP Datasets through Business Intelligence Tools
+.. rubric:: Accessing CDAP Datasets through JDBC, ODBC, and Business Intelligence Tools

-Most Business Intelligence tools can integrate with relational databases using JDBC drivers.
+Many Business Intelligence tools can integrate with relational databases using JDBC or ODBC drivers.
 They often include drivers to connect to standard databases such as MySQL or PostgreSQL.
 Most tools allow the addition of non-standard JDBC drivers.